codewmarx/simple-employee-crud-system/README.md

   <img src="https://img.shields.io/badge/Bootstrap-7952B3?style=for-the-badge&logo=bootstrap&logoColor=white"/>
 </p>

-This project is part of our **3rd Year – IT Elective 2 (Advanced Database Systems)** course requirement.
+This project was part of our **3rd Year – IT Elective 2 (Advanced Database Systems)** course requirement.
 It is a simple Employee Management System built with **PHP**, **MySQL**, and **Bootstrap**.

 ## 📘 Applied SQL Principles